perry-mitchell/perrymitchell.net/src/posts/2016-03-08-better-international-communication-Kioskeds-NYC-office/index.md

 ---
 layout: post
 title: Better international communication and Kiosked's NYC office
+excerpt: >-
-excerpt: "Kiosked now has offices all over the world, and I just spent the last 2 weeks in our New York branc..."
+  Kiosked now has offices all over the world, and I just spent the last 2 weeks in our New York branch.

+  Our company is expanding, and we're moving into...
+slug: better-international-communication-Kioskeds-NYC-office
+permalink: article/better-international-communication-Kioskeds-NYC-office/index.html
 date: 2016-03-08
 updatedDate: 2016-03-08
 tags:
   - post
-  - adtech
 ---

 *Kiosked now has offices all over the world, and I just spent the last 2 weeks in our New York branch.*